 It looks like Intel is killing two birds with one stone here: Eliminating the M-series while simultaneously slashing pricing on the L-series allows the company to both become more competitive with EPYC Rome processors on the pricing front, while also lowering the bar for entry to the most capacious Optane DC Persistent Memory DIMM deployments.

 The price cut marks yet another benefit of the renewed competition in the server market, but also might indicate that Intel's sales of Optane DIMMs aren't going to plan.
-Intel and Micron recently split, so now Intel has its own captive Optane production, but it's noteworthy that Micron cited underutilization of its 3D XPoint fabs in the months before the split.
-That's telling because Micron doesn't have its own end devices based on 3D XPoint on the market, instead purportedly selling its portion of production off to Intel.
-But apparently, Intel wasn't buying the projected amount of production capacity.
+Intel and Micron recently split, so now Intel doesn't have its own captive Optane production, and it's noteworthy that Micron cited underutilization of its 3D XPoint fabs in the months before the split, and continued underutilization at its recent financial earnings call.
+That's telling because Micron doesn't have its own end devices based on 3D XPoint on the market, instead selling its portion of production off to Intel.
+But apparently, Intel isn't buying the projected amount of production capacity.
 That means sales were lower than projected then, and given the relative silence on the Optane DIMM front lately, they may continue to struggle.

 To stave off the obvious value advantage of AMD's 7nm Zen 2-based chips, Intel also recently slashed gen-on-gen pricing in the client market with its Cascade Lake-X chips.
 Given Intel's remarks shortly thereafter, the company is ready to suffer lowered margins as a result of lowered ASPs until the 2023 time frame.